TryItOnline/cixl/README.md

 ```

 ### Meta
-A ```Bin``` represents a compiled sequence of operations.
+A ```Bin``` represents a block of compiled code.
 The compiler may be invoked from within the language through the ```compile``` function.
 Binaries may be passed around and called, which simply executes the compiled operations in the current scope.

 ```
    | Bin new %, $ compile '1 + 2' call